Sheila Rogers, Chair

-In 1991, as a volunteer, Sheila helped to convert the library’s book collection from card catalog to the first searchable computerized database in the library.
-Since then, she has worked as a staff member and consultant for the library’s annual fundraising and capital campaigns.
-For the past several years as Co-Chair, she has helped to organize the library’s exciting annual Author’s Night event.
-Prior to 1991, she was Administrative Manager of the New York City office of an international law firm.
-Now, as Director of the East Hampton Healthcare Foundation, she has her office at the East Hampton Healthcare Center, where she’s in charge of administration and programs.
-Sheila lives in the Northwest Woods with her family, which includes Oliver, her standard poodle.
+In 1991, as a volunteer, Sheila helped to convert the library’s book collection from the card catalog to the first searchable computerized database in the library.
+Since then, she has worked as a staff member, a consultant for the library’s annual fundraising and capital campaigns, and is now a volunteer again.
+She has been Co-Chair of the library’s Authors Night event since its inception in 2004, which has raised more than $3.5 million, ensuring that all of the library’s programs are free for the entire community.
+Prior to 1991, she was the Administrative Manager of the New York City office of an international law firm.
+Now, as Executive Director of the East Hampton Healthcare Foundation, she has her office at the East Hampton Healthcare Center.
+Sheila lives year-round at her home in the Northwest Woods.

 Charles R. Soriano is one of Long Island’s education leaders, currently serving as Principal of the East Hampton Middle School.
 Charlie earned his doctorate at the University of Pennsylvania (Organizational Leadership and Education), which followed degrees earned at Middlebury College (Masters in English Literature) and Holy Cross College (Bachelor’s in English).
 He also holds a second Masters degree from Rutgers University in educational leadership.
 Charlie received a Fulbright Award for study abroad in Japan’s Nagano Prefecture; in addition, he has been the recipient of a National Endowment for the Humanities teacher grant and was named 1997 Distinguished Teacher of the Year in the Westfield (NJ) Public Schools.